-The following tables provide ONS product comparisons for presentation, cost and kcal per serving and cost per 100kcal.
+The following tables provide ONS product comparisons for presentation, cost andkcal per serving.
 These product lists are not exhaustive and include nutritionally balanced products that are suitable for oral intake.
 Many of these products are not suitable as a sole source of nutrition and should not be used as tube feeds unless specifically indicated by the manufacturer.
 The Drug Tariff lists the ACBS indications for each product whereby it may be regarded as a drug for the treatment of specified conditions.
 Prescribers should ensure the ACBS criteria are met before prescribing ONS.